imasimali/What-GPT/README.md

-# what-gpt
+# What-GPT

-The integration will allow users to interact with ChatGPT via WhatsApp text messages, providing automated responses based on their questions and commands with message history saved on Firebase Realtime Database.
-You can also set the personality of bot to Funny, Genius or anything you like.
+This bot allows users to interact with ChatGPT & DALL-E via WhatsApp text messages, providing automated responses based on their questions, and commands with message history saved on Firebase Realtime Database.
+It allows to generate images with Dall-E with prompts given inside whatsapp.
+It also allows to set the personality of bot to Funny, Genius or anything you like.

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)